Leeds weather forecast: This is when it will rain in Leeds today

-The weather is set to be a mixed bag today as forecasters predict cloud, sunny spells and light rain throughout the day.
+The weather is set to be mostly dull today as forecasters predict cloud and light rain.

 What will the weather be like this morning in Leeds?

-This morning will begin with bright sunshine, but will become increasingly cloudier as the morning progresses.
-The temperature will reach 7C by 12pm.
-Light rain will hit from 11am until 12pm.
+This morning will be overcast throughout.
+The temperature will reach 12C by 12pm.

 What will the weather be like this afternoon in Leeds?

-This afternoon will be overcast throughout, with light rain from 2pm until 3pm.
-The temperature will reach its peak of 8C by 1pm.
+This afternoon will continue to be cloudy.
+The temperature will reach its peak of 13C by 2pm and remain so throughout the afternoon.

 What will the weather be like this evening and tonight in Leeds?

-This evening will be cloudy, but dry.
-The temperature will be 7C throughout the evening.
+Light rain will hit this evening from 6pm until around 8pm.
+The temperature will be 10C throughout the evening.
 Overnight temperature of 6C.

 What will the weather be like tomorrow in Leeds?